Preconstruction And Delivery

 What ownership should keep in view.

-Support-space upgrades, yard improvements, and circulation changes coordinated under one plan.
+Support-space upgrades, yard improvements, and circulation changes coordinated under one plan so the renovation does not create new operational inefficiencies while fixing old ones.

-Safety, isolation, and commissioning procedures that respect active operations.
+Safety, isolation, and commissioning procedures that respect active operations — including dust control, access separation, and fire-watch protocols where required.

 Service detail